Sandark/tic-tac-toe/README.md

 Classic game to play with friends online.

-* Written in Node.js+Express+Socket.io on server site and vanilla JS+HTML+CSS on client side
+* Written in Node.js+Express+Socket.io on server side and vanilla JS+HTML+CSS on client side
 * Supports game rooms, several games can be played simultaniously.
 GameID is generated on Start game button
 * Player can disconnect and join or create another game
 * Games are stored in memory and removed automatically when all players left